truannecn/Mind-Spark/README.md

 Please run **"mindSpark.py"** to run the program and view the application! :)

+**GRAPHICS MADE FOR MAC RUN ON FULL SCREEN! :))

 Possible modules to install (if not installed already(?)):
 - Python
 - CMU Graphics

+ATTRIBUTIONS:

+All background images generated using ChatGPT
+All face icons made by "lalawidi" from flaticon.com

+Enjoy!